 Summary: The trend towards PVC is a natural progression as manufacturers move towards better materials that are practical and function well.

 HDPE: Quite possibly the very best material for reptile enclosures of any size, High-density polyethylene (HDPE) is a versatile thermoplastic with many favorable properties.
 While HDPE is roughly double the cost of PVC, it is widely used in many applications including: food containers, water tanks, cutting boards for food preparation, outdoor and indoor playground systems, marine/boat construction, orthotics and prosthetics, and many more.

-1. The UVB and heat will not optimally benefit the reptile without a reflector as the light and heat will go in all directions, instead of reflected down into the enclosure.
+1. The UVB and heat will not optimally benefit the reptile without the benefits of a reflector as the light and heat will go in all directions, instead of reflected down into the enclosure.

 3. Also importantly, any reptiles coming in touch with the light bulbs can sustain extremely bad burns.
-This is particularity true in snakes kept in these types of enclosures that contain a light or heat bulb.
+This is particularity true in snakes kept in these types of enclosures that contain an exposed light or heat bulb.

 Our Design Approach

 We approach designing reptile caging very differently and have always designed our enclosures around the reptiles size and their specific needs.
 In years gone by we used wood for our larger enclosures but in recent years have gravitated towards PVC and more recently, HDPE for its superior properties in housing and caring for reptiles.

 Recently, in 2019 we launched our own reptile enclosure brand Maximum Reptile™, due to our frustrations with most commercially available reptile cages.
 While we have seen hundreds of designs and construction methods over the years, very few have met our standards.
 Our new brand allows us to design and build superior reptile enclosures up to our standard, by putting the reptiles needs first vs building them down to a price point and compromising any commitment to superior reptile care.